EvgenyKashin/mobile-classifier/README.md

 - Now accuracy, f1 score and roc auc were the main metrics for choosing the best model on the test set.
 But it could be possible to use directly precison and recall to make fine grained choice of the threshold value of the classifier.
+- Add a confidence interval(bootstrapping or statistic criterion) for metrics for better model selection.
 ### TODO:
 - make readme 'models' table generation and all model benchmarking automatically
 - replace 'print' to 'logger.log'